nidaren/EcoServerRestarterScript/README.md

 # Important notes

+Regular users **DO NOT NEED** to edit the `.ps1 script file` directly.
+Eco token and restart times can be defined in `NidEcoRestarter.json`.
+This ensures that when script is updated none of your settings are lost.

 Script **MUST** be placed to **where EcoServer.exe file** resides.

 Script can run on account **WITH** or **WITHOUT** administrative priviledges.
 In case of lack of admin rights, skip step 3 of How-To-Use section.